zaiisao/Documentation/en/Interactive Broadcast/virtual_host_overview.md

 **Traceability**

 - Agora provides a variety of methods for measuring network quality.
-We also have callbacks that report on communication quality during a live broadcast.
+We also have callbacks that report on communication quality during live interactive streaming.
 Use these methods to ensure a smooth experience and to troubleshoot quality issues.
 - You can also use [Agora Analytics](https://console.agora.io/analytics/call/search) to monitor the quality, user behavior, device state, and Quality of Experience (QoE)/Quality of Service (QoS) statistics.

 **Compatibility**